osome-iu/AIBot_fox8/README.md

 # Introduction
 This repo contains the code and information for the paper "Anatomy of an AI-powered malicious social botnet".

-We provide a case study on a Twitter botnet that use ChatGPT to generate negative/harmful content and promote suspcious websites.
+We provide a case study on a Twitter botnet, i.e., the fox8 botnet, that uses ChatGPT to generate negative/harmful content and promote suspcious websites.

 # Data release